BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Functions-Passing-Functions-As-Arguments/README.md

 ### :arrow_down_small: **Learn Process:**

-The references I refer to are a mix of disciplines.
-Otherwise run the code in pluker for the instructional content
+The links I refer to are a mix of disciplines but all make mention of passing functions as arguments.
+In fact the nature of a callback function is the passing of a function Otherwise run the code in pluker for the instructional content